 Picky eaters have aversions to food but they eventually eat enough of a variety of foods to maintain a balanced diet.
 Resistant eaters, however, have severe food aversions that prevent them from eating a balanced diet.
 Resistant eaters often exhibit one or more of the following:

-- Limited food selections (will eat 10-15 foods or fewer)
+- Limited food selections (will eat 10-15 foods or less)

 - Limited food groups (refuses one or more food groups)